UBC-iGEM/internal-wiki-2023-24/src/index.md

 The more integrated each subteam is the better we will perform at iGEM."

 ## Wiki Transfer
-Everyone is expected to write on the wiki
+Everyone is expected to write on the wiki.
+Having your progress, results and knowledge here will make wiki writing easier for everyone.